Jeffrey Dahmer: 1991 murders

 Shortly after the arrival of the Milwaukee police officers, three members of the Milwaukee Fire Department arrived at the scene.
 These individuals also examined Sinthasomphone for injuries and provided a yellow blanket for the police officers to cover Sinthasomphone.
 One of the three believed Sinthasomphone needed treatment, but the police officers directed the fire department personnel to leave.
 Shortly thereafter, officer Richard Porubcan arrived at the scene.
 He and Gabrish—followed by Balcerzak—escorted Dahmer and Sinthasomphone to Dahmer's apartment as Dahmer repeatedly commented on the general crime in the neighborhood and of his appreciation of the police.

-Inside his apartment and in an effort to verify his claim that he and Sinthasomphone were lovers, Dahmer showed the officers the two semi-nude Polaroid pictures he had taken of the youth the previous evening.
+Inside his apartment and in an effort to verify his claim that he and Sinthasomphone were lovers, Dahmer showed the officers the two semi-nude Polaroid pictures he had taken of Sinthasomphone the previous evening.
 Though Balcerzak said he smelled nothing unusual, Gabrish later stated he noted a strange scent reminiscent of excrement inside the apartment.
 This odor emanated from the decomposing body of Hughes.
-Dahmer stated that to investigate this odor, one officer simply "peeked his head around the bedroom but really didn't take a good look."
+Dahmer stated that to investigate this odor, one officer simply "peeked his head around the bedroom, but really didn't take a good look".
 The officers then left, with a departing remark that Dahmer "take good care" of Sinthasomphone.
-This incident was listed by the officers as a "domestic dispute."
+This incident was listed by the officers as a "domestic dispute".

 Upon the departure of the three officers from his apartment, Dahmer again injected hydrochloric acid into Sinthasomphone's brain.
 This second injection proved fatal.
 The following day, May 28, Dahmer took a day's leave from work to devote himself to the dismemberment of the bodies of Sinthasomphone and Hughes.
 He retained both victims' skulls.

 On June 30, Dahmer traveled to Chicago, where he encountered a 20-year-old named Matt Turner at a bus station.
 Turner accepted Dahmer's offer to travel to Milwaukee for a professional photo shoot.
 At the apartment, Dahmer drugged, strangled and dismembered Turner and placed his head and internal organs in separate plastic bags in the freezer.
 Turner was not reported missing.
 Five days later, on July 5, Dahmer lured 23-year-old Jeremiah Weinberger from a Chicago bar to his apartment on the promise of spending the weekend with him.
 He drugged Weinberger and twice injected boiling water through his skull, sending him into a coma from which he died two days later.

 On July 15, Dahmer encountered 24-year-old Oliver Lacy at the corner of 27th and Kilbourn.
 Lacy agreed to Dahmer's ruse of posing nude for photographs and accompanied him to his apartment, where the pair engaged in tentative sexual activity before Dahmer drugged Lacy.
 On this occasion, Dahmer intended to prolong the time he spent with Lacy while alive.
 After unsuccessfully attempting to render Lacy unconscious with chloroform, he phoned his workplace to request a day's absence; this was granted, although the next day, he was suspended.